blynkkk/blueprints/Asset Tracker/README.md

 ## Blynk Web Dashboard Breakdown
 Widgets are used to display data from your device on the web and mobile dashboard.
 To define the data that will be displayed with every widget, a specific Datastream should be assigned to the widget.
 Below you can find datastreams used in this project and the list of widgets that are suitable for each datastream.

 **1. Datastream V3 - GPS Position Coordinates**
-Datastream name: position
+**Name:** position
-Web widgets: Map (visualise position), Label Display (coordinates)
+**Web widgets:** Map (visualise position), Label Display (coordinates)
-Mobile widgets: Map (visualize position), Label Display (coordinates)
+**Mobile widgets:** Map (visualize position), Label Display (coordinates)

 **2. Datastream V4 - Device Speed (mph)**
-Datastream name: speed
+**Name:** speed
-Web widgets: Value Display / Labeled Value / Gauge / Chart
+**Web widgets:** Value Display / Labeled Value / Gauge / Chart
-Mobile widgets: Value Display / Labeled Value / Gauge / Chart
+**Mobile widgets:** Value Display / Labeled Value / Gauge / Chart
-Note: the speed is also added to a web dashboard map widget as an overlay.
+**Note:** The speed is also added to a web dashboard map widget as an overlay.

 **3. Datastream V5 - Position Change Indicator**
-Datastream name: position_changed
+**Name:** position_changed
-Web widgets: LED / Switch / Value Display
+**Web widgets:** LED / Switch / Value Display
-Mobile widgets: LED / Switch / Value Display
+**Mobile widgets:** LED / Switch / Value Display
-Note: V5 will be updated to a value of 1 by the hardware when it has changed by more than 122 m / 400 ft since it was powered on, or since the last time data was published.
+**Note:** V5 will be updated to a value of 1 by the hardware when it has changed by more than 122 m / 400 ft since it was powered on, or since the last time data was published.
 Position Delta is 122 m / 400 ft can be adjusted in the hardware, but not to smaller number.
 Hardware determines the change in position from the last published GPS coordinates.
 The datastream value is not updated to a value of 0 by the hardware, so this should be done with an [automation](https://docs.blynk.io/en/concepts/automations) if the feature is to be used.

-**4. Last Published Position Date and Time** - Datastream V6
+**4. Datastream V6 - Last Published Position Date and Time**
-Label Display is widget used to display when the position was published last time.
+Name: last_publish
+Web widgets: Label Display / Value Display
+Mobile widgets: Label Display / Value Display

-**5. Battery Charge** - Datastream V10
+**5. Datastream V10 - Battery Charge**
-Name: 'batt_charge'
+Name: batt_charge
+Web widgets: Label Display / Value Display
+Mobile widgets: Label Display / Value Display
-It is "no battery" when no battery is connected, otherwise 0.0 to 100.0 where a larger value is better.
+Note: The valie is "no battery" when no battery is connected, otherwise 0.0 to 100.0 where a larger value is better.

-**6. Cell Connection Strenght** - Datastream V11 named 'cell_strength'
+**6. Datastream V11 - Cell Connection Strenght**
+Name: cell_strength
+Web widgets: Label Display / Value Display
+Mobile widgets: Label Display / Value Display
-It is -1 when the value is unknown, otherwise it is 0.0 to 100.0 where a larger value is better.
+Note: It is -1 when the value is unknown, otherwise it is 0.0 to 100.0 where a larger value is better.

-**7. Cellular Connection Quality** - Datastream V12 named 'cell_quality'
+**7. Datastream V12 - Cellular Connection Quality**
+Name: cell_quality
+Web widgets: Label Display / Value Display
+Mobile widgets: Label Display / Value Display
-It is -1 when the value is unknown, otherwise 0.0 to 100.0 where a larger value is better.
+Note: It is -1 when the value is unknown, otherwise 0.0 to 100.0 where a larger value is better.

 ## 5. Set up Automations
 Let's create an [automation](https://docs.blynk.io/en/concepts/automations) to notify the user when the device position has changed more than 122 m / 400 ft since it was powered on, or since the last time data was published (firmware variable TIMER_INTERVAL_MS).